Michael Horberg

 National Institute of Allergy and Infectious Diseases

-12. COMpAAAS Tripartite: ART-CC, KP, and VA
+10. COMpAAAS Tripartite: ART-CC, KP, and VA

 Goal: The purpose of the overall study is to participate in a scientific collaboration across three grant partners to assemble data sets, including electronic health record data.
-Partners will interpret and disseminate results of the study through conference abstracts and manuscripts.
+Partners will interpret and disseminate the results of the study through conference abstracts and manuscripts.

 Funder: National Institute of Health